jengelhart0/csci3081_flashphoto/README.md

   - start periodic checking
   - missing brace

-## Generating documentation
+## Documenting your project
+Students, you do not need to worry about documenting the code with doxygen style comments until iteration 3.
+However, you certainly can if you want.

+This is more so I don't forget how to do it.
 The following command can be used to generate html documentation for the code (assuming current directory is project root):

     cd doc && doxygen Doxyfile